Placebo (band): Battle for the Sun (2009–2011)

 At the beginning of August 2009, Placebo canceled a concert in Osaka, Japan, after singer Brian Molko fainted on stage.
 The band later explained in an official statement that the singer had picked up a virus, which, combined with jet lag and exhaustion, resulted in him collapsing.
 Following this incident, Placebo also canceled their North American tour.

 On 5 November 2009, Placebo won the MTV Europe Music Awards for Best Alternative.

 In December 2009, Placebo released iTunes Live: London Festival '09, a live album recorded at the iTunes Festival at The Roundhouse, Camden on 14 July 2009.

 In February–April 2010, the band toured Southeast Asia, Australia and South America.
 The final leg of the tour saw Placebo play Israel and Lebanon, before returning to Europe for a series of festivals and featured concerts.
 A performance in Thessaloniki, Greece in September 2010 was poorly received by the crowd, sparking boos from a crowd of thousands after performing a 50-minute set.

 On 27 September 2010, Placebo released Battle for the Sun Redux Edition, which included the single version of "Bright Lights" and a bonus disc featuring several re-recorded old tracks and the new songs "Monster Truck" and "Trigger Happy Hands".
 The last shows of the Battle for the Sun tour took place in London's Brixton Academy on 27–28 September 2010.

 The band was going to tour Spain, Portugal, Japan and South Korea, but the shows were canceled due to Molko's poor health.
 In August 2011, Placebo went on a mini-tour of two shows in Berlin and Stuttgart.

 On 31 October 2011, the band released their second live video album, We Come in Pieces, documenting the live performance at the Brixton Academy on 28 September 2010.
 The DVD also featured a short movie, "Trigger Happy Hands", and a documentary, "Coming Up for Air", directed by Charlie Targett-Adams.

 On 12 December 2011, Placebo released an iTunes exclusive live album, Live at Angkor Wat, which featured the semi-acoustic concert performed at Angkor Wat in 2008.

-Also, in 2010, in support for Battle for the Sun, Placebo (band) did a concert at the Brixton Academy.
-Later in 2015, there was a film named Placebo - We Come in Pieces.